MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 |:-----|:-----|
 |`Contoso.onmicrosoft.com`  <br/> `Contoso.com`  <br/> `Fabrikam.com`  <br/> |`Contoso.onmicrosoft.com`  <br/> `Contoso.com`  <br/> `Fabrikam.com`  <br/> |

 - Create separate Yammer networks, one per tenant.Â In the example above, you would remove either `contoso.com` or `fabrikam.com` from the Yammer network, and create a new network with that domain.
 To remove Yammer domains from your network, contact the [Yammer Support](https://go.microsoft.com/fwlink/?LinkId=523736) team.
-Before removing a domain from a network you will need to delete all the user accounts containing that domain.
+Before removing a domain from a network, you will need to delete all the user accounts containing that domain.
 If needed, these users can later be invited as guests from the newly created network.
 At the end, you will reach the following state:

 |**Domains on the Office 365 tenant1**|**Domains on the Yammer network**|
 |:-----|:-----|